So, like many of you, I used to suffer from insomnia.

 I mean, this is all being written about.

-This all happened in ninety four.
+This all happened in 94.

-Well, I mean, look look at the Time Magazine which reluctantly had to give Trump the cover as man of the year, person of the year.
+Well, I mean, look, look at the Time magazine, which reluctantly had to give Trump the cover as man of the year, person of the year.

-Ironically, they had two earlier covers.
+Ironically, he had two earlier covers.

 One showed him gradually melting down in August, and the other showed total meltdown in October.

-Uh, but but they actually are nicer and more positive about Hillary Clinton in defeat than they are about Donald Trump and victory.
+But they actually are nicer and more positive about Hillary Clinton in defeat than they are about Donald Trump and victory.

 And it just gives you a sense of the bias.

-I said to you, I really think we ought to start thinking about talking about the propaganda media rather than the news media.
+As I said to you, I really think we ought to start thinking about talking about the propaganda media rather than the news media.

-It's it's just propaganda.
+It's just propaganda.

-It's the left wingers sitting around together.
+It's the left-wingers sitting around together.

-The times have changed reality.
+The times have changed.

 They're not needed anymore.